 It’s best to identify issues before they turn into large problems.

-Netflix has also moved away from annual reviews to a more frequent feedback process.
+Netflix has also moved away from annual performance review to a more frequent feedback process of performance management.
 Their philosophy is simple.
-By talking simply and honestly about employee performance on a regular basis, you are bound to get good results eventually.
+By talking simply and honestly about employee performance regularly, you are bound to get good results eventually.
 All you have to do is point the employees in the right direction whenever they go astray.

-They concentrate on building a culture of high frequency feedback, one of the key elements of Agile Performance Management.
-It has definitely helped them reap great benefits in recent years.
+They concentrate on building a culture of high-frequency feedback, one of the key elements of Agile Performance Management.
+It has helped them reap great benefits in recent years.

-Accenture got rid of their ratings system a couple of years ago and replaced it with a more flexible system, in which employees receive timely feedback from their managers on an ongoing basis once their work begins.
+Accenture got rid of its rating system a couple of years ago and replaced it with a more flexible system, in which employees receive timely feedback from their managers on an ongoing basis once their work begins.